Homepage

 Secondary mirror diameter

-Full telescope weight (including the camera)
+Full telescope weight (LSST Camera included)

 Camera & Images